Issuing refunds

 • Either (1) sets items[].percent to a value in the range of 0.01 to 100.00, inclusive or (2) sets items[].amount to a value that's less than or equal to that items[].availableToRefundAmount.

-If you configure the request this way, Digital River attempts to refund the specified quantity of items[] by the given percent or amount.
+If you configure the request this way, Digital River will attempt to refund the specified quantity of items[] by the given percent or amount.

 curl --location --request POST 'https://api.digitalriver.com/refunds' \